Ananya-Jha-code/DolphinEye/README.md

 The three main tasks of our project are:
 - Object Detection using the YOLOv5 architecture
 - Calculating the depth of the objects
-- Sending messages or singals once encountered by object in a certain distance
+- Sending warning messages in case object is too close

 ## Implementation details
 - Object Detection using the YOLOv5 architecture